jonashrem/docs/guides/plugins/plugins/api/multi-inventory.md

 ### Admin API

-To create, alter and/or delete warehouse groups, warehouses and other things related to MultiInventory, you can access Admin API endpoints decscribed in the following paragraphs.
+To create, alter and/or delete warehouse groups, warehouses and other things related to Multi-Inventory, you can access Admin API endpoints decscribed in the following paragraphs.
 The following links provide further documentation regarding the general use of the Admin API.

 * [Authentication & Authorization](https://shopware.stoplight.io/docs/admin-api/ZG9jOjEwODA3NjQx-authentication)
 * [Request & Response Structure](https://shopware.stoplight.io/docs/admin-api/ZG9jOjEyMzAzNDU1-request-and-response-structure)